codlark/cls-docs/docs/Tutorial.md

  - `layout`
  - `export` the subsections can be in any order
- - `briks`
+ - `macros`
  - `defaults` we'll see this section on the next page!
  - element sections in reading order; left to right, top to bottom
  - `data`

-So if we open this in the brikWork app and click the Export button we'll get a folder named cards with seven cards in it that look like these.
+So if we open this in the CLS Renderer and click the Export button we'll get a folder named cards with seven cards in it that look like these.

 <img src="../img/villager1.png" width=338 height=525 /><img src="../img/seer1.png" width=338 height=525 /><img src="../img/werewolf1.png" width=338 height=525 />